w3f/Grants-Program/applications/liberland.md

+## Project comparison
+Several projects such as "bit.country", are trying to be an incubator for the metaverse.
+We, on the other hand, have been here for 7 years now, with a clear vision of being a real state both in the real physical world
+as well as in the virtual Metaverse.
+Our chain will manage registration for both the physical land in Liberland as well as the virtual metaverse.

+#### Voting
+We will make our own pallet, where we adopt the voting functionality from pallet democracy to interact with our public veto governance system.
+Allowing citizens to vote on laws, assembly members to vote on government funding proposals(who is going to build a new road and so on).
+Our voting pallet will interact with our identity pallet to serve our governance system.
+Unlike previous chains, we have customized the voting
+to be limited to voting on the creation and removal of laws and not allow non-assembly members to vote on government treasury funding proposals.

 ##### Land Registry

 Using a custom substrate pallet with pallet-assets integration we aim to allow users to register land, based on geographical coordinates.
 Digitizing land ownership.